Oasis of Hope Hospital: Treatment

 The Oasis of Hope Hospital offers a variety of alternative cancer treatments.
 During an interview, Edzard Ernst spoke about the sort of treatments commonly used by hospitals and treatment centers such as the Oasis of Hope.
 Many of the therapies focus on the removal of carcinogenic substances.
 Claims are made by the hospitals that the removal of such substances is able to boost the immune system to then fight off cancer.
 This treatment is however unproven in traditional medicine.

 Since the 1960s, Oasis of Hope has treated its patients with amygdalin, also known as laetrile, an ineffective and dangerously toxic substance.
 By 1978, more than 70,000 people in the United States had reportedly been treated with Laetrile.

 Between 1996 and 1997, sociologist David Hess conducted an interview with Francisco Contreras, in which he discussed many aspects of the Clinic's operations.
 Contreras said that metabolic therapy was the main offering of the clinic, and was made up of four steps; Detoxification, restrictive low-fat, low-protein, high-carbohydrate diet, the use of megavitamin therapy, shark cartilage, thymus and levamisole and the use of amygdalin extracted from apricot seeds.

 Another therapy was called the "Warburg" therapy named (according to Hess's account) after Otto Heinrich Warburg.
 This consisted of a restrictive high-carbohydrate diet, giving patients insulin and quercetin.

 Hess also wrote that Contreras cited a number of non-physical aspects to the clinic's therapy, including religious assistance, psychology and singing and laughter sessions – Contreras claimed that people with strong spiritual beliefs recovered better, and that laughter stimulates the immune system.

 In 2005 Ralph Moss reported that the clinic was using amygdalin and the Issels treatment.
 In 2011 Moss wrote a further report on the Tijuana clinics, and noted that their ability to attract customers had been diminished by the publication of research showing that amygdalin was not effective, by tougher regulation arising from the 1994 North American Free Trade Agreement, and from Tijuana itself become a less desirable destination as a result of a decline brought on by the war on drugs.
 Moss also noted that some American hospitals now have alternative medicine offerings, diminishing the distinctive appeal of the clinics in Tijuana.

 In 2005, The Guardian reported the case of a man with cancer who paid US$40,000 for a one-month treatment in which he had high-fevers induced in the belief that the heat would kill his cancer cells.
-In 2010, the weekly cost of attending Mexican border clinics, such as the Oasis of Hope, was reported to be between US$3,000 and US$5,000.